JanWichelmann/ctf4e/README.md

 # CTF4E: Capture the Flag for Education

-CTF4E is a framework for practical courses, combining learning goals with gamification.
+CTF4E is a framework for practical courses, which combines learning goals with gamification.
 It is being developed in the context of the [IT security courses at the University of Lübeck](https://www.its.uni-luebeck.de/en/).

 Features:
-- A practical course is represented by a number of _labs_, which each consist of a set of _exercises_ and _flags_
+- Division of a course into a number of _labs_, which each consist of a set of _exercises_ and _flags_
-- Mandatory and optional exercises per course
+- Mandatory and optional exercises per lab
 - Solving an exercise grants points; wrong submissions may impose penalty points
 - Flags are special strings, designed to be hidden and/or hard to acquire; flag points scale with the amount of finds
-- Division of students into groups, which share points and, if desired, grades
+- Partitioning of students into groups, which share points and, if desired, grades
 - Fine-granular control over working times, exercise and flag points
 - Scoreboard with rankings per lab and for the entire course
-- API for connecting specific _lab servers_
+- API for connecting to _lab servers_

 ## Ctf4e.Server
 [![Docker Image Version (latest by date)](https://img.shields.io/docker/v/ctf4e/ctf4e-server?label=docker&sort=date)](https://hub.docker.com/r/ctf4e/ctf4e-server/tags)